Cross-posted at Global Policy TV.

 your you’re having a baby.
 That could feel like a serious invasion of privacy.

 So Target learned that the ability to predict our needs and desires comes with the need to do some psychological management as well.
 Accordingly, they began sneaking baby-related coupons into coupon books that also included other things.
-So far, Target reports, these women are none the wiser… and thinking of Target as their one-stop baby shop.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+So far, Target reports, these women are none the wiser… and thinking of Target as their one-stop baby shop.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.